CarlosdeBunes/milestone1chess/README.md

         -   The Titillium Web font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
             Titillium Web has a slightly techy feel, so it is both attractive and appropriate.
     -   #### Imagery
         -   Imagery is important.
 The large 3 slides background images is designed to be striking and catch the user's attention.
-It also has a modern and energetic.
+It had to be clear and of good quality so that the users were able to match them properly.

 *   ### Wireframes